anyars-encarta/math-magician/README.md

 ### Key Features <a name="key-features"></a>

-> - More omprovements coming soon
+> - Display animated react logo

 <p align="right">(<a href="#readme-top">back to top</a>)</p>